 Marketing strategies will and should change frequently.
 Social media platforms are constantly updating their algorithms and it’s our job as marketers to morph with them.

-Most important, what works for us, might not work for you.
-Agorapulse ran tests on their own photos to see what the results were, so I chose to do the same for Oneupweb.
+Most importantly, what works for us, might not work for you.
+Agorapulse ran tests on their own photos to see what the results were, so we chose to do the same for Oneupweb.
 We are two very different companies with different marketing goals (not to mention all the other factors that go into social media management).
 Thus, the results of our experiments are different.

 If you don’t want to learn how to add a link to Instagram, ask for help!
 We love running experiments and trying out new marketing techniques on our own content.
 If you’re struggling with social media strategy or management, explore support options from our selection of social media marketing services.
 Contact us online or call us at (231) 922-9977.